16 Great Reasons to Visit Brasov, Romania in 2025

 Story of my life

 Story of my life.
 At least I got to spread the knowledge a little bit.
-Now every person who got to know me knows about Brașov.
+Now every person who’s met me knows about Brașov.
 And they know it’s the best city to visit in Romania.

 A little history

-Many settlers came to Brașov, leading to a variety of ethnic groups living here even nowadays, in different areas of the city.
+Many settlers came to Brașov, leading to many ethnic groups living here even nowadays, in different areas of the city.
 There have been mostly Germans, Hungarians, Czechs, and Bulgarians.
-Even nowadays the old neighborhood of Șchei is ethnically Bulgarian.
-Here is where the first Romanian school was established, back in the 15th century.
+Even nowadays, the old neighborhood of Șchei is ethnically Bulgarian.
+That is where the first Romanian school was established, back in the 15th century.

 Brașov, Piața Sfatului